Nutrition And Your Child’s Teeth

 Your Child’s Diet & Teeth

-Sugar-containing drinks—soda, lemonade, juice and sweetened coffee or tea (iced or hot)—are particularly harmful because sipping them causes a constant sugar bath over teeth, which promotes tooth decay.
+Sugar-containing drinks—soda, lemonade, juice, and sweetened coffee or tea (iced or hot)—are particularly harmful because sipping them causes a constant sugar bath over teeth, which promotes tooth decay.

 Nutritious, acidic foods like tomatoes and citrus fruits can have a harmful effect on tooth enamel.
 Eat acidic foods as part of a meal, not by themselves.
-Dried fruits, including raisins, are also good choices for a healthy diet, but since they are sticky and adhere to teeth, the plaque acids that they produce continue to harm teeth long after you stop eating them.
+Dried fruits, including raisins, are also good choices for a healthy diet, but since they are sticky and adhere to teeth, the plaque acids they produce continue to harm teeth long after you stop eating them.
 Opt for a piece of fresh fruit instead.

 Foods That May Benefit Dental Health